FansDB/docs/docs/index.md

 FansDB runs on stash-box[^1] which uses perceptual hashing[^2] to make matching your local files to FansDB metadata very easy.
 It eliminates the common struggle of unreliable filenames or files being in different resolution not matching.

-To take full advantage of it, you just need to install Stash[^3] porn organizer application.
+To take full advantage of it, you will want to install Stash[^3] application, a local content player and organizer.
 It will be able to connect directly to the FansDB database.
 Follow their documentation[^4] for installation instructions.

 ## Accessing FansDB